10 Steps to Plan an Antarctic Expedition

 Depending on what area of Antarctica you are visiting, how long your trip is, what is included, and what ship and company you choose, voyages can start around US$3,000 per person and run up to US$30,000+, plus flights to South America.

 For example, a $3,000 Antarctic cruise on a 2000-passenger ocean liner may be a great value for a traveler looking for entertainment and midnight buffets.
-At the same time, it may be terrible value for an adventure and wildlife lover since no guests will be allowed ashore to witness the beauty of Antarctica firsthand.
+At the same time, it may be a terrible value for an adventure and wildlife lover since no guests will be allowed ashore to witness the beauty of Antarctica firsthand.

 Step 4: Should you fly or cruise to Antarctica?

 That is the question!
 As the company that invented the Antarctic fly-cruise option, we are definitely partial to flying to Antarctica.
 Why?
-For several reasons: you avoid crossing the Drake Passage, which often causes discomfort for seasickness-prone travelers.
+For several reasons, you avoid crossing the Drake Passage, which often causes discomfort for seasickness-prone travelers.
 You save up to four travel days since flying is much faster than sailing, and you experience Antarctica from a small ship.
 However, some travelers want to experience the stormy Drake Passage as a rite of passage, or they might not be restricted on time.

 To help you decide which is right for you, here is more information about flying to Antarctica: